-As the WH Policy Document has noted, improving the assessment of climate change risks and impacts on cultural heritage is urgent and essential at local, national, and international scales.
+It is essential to bring together scientific assessments, new methodologies and policies, local and cultural knowledge, and Indigenous knowledge systems and traditional management.
+As the WH Policy Document notes, improving the assessment of climate change risks and impacts on cultural heritage is urgent and essential on the local, national and international scale.
 Methodologies and mechanisms to systematically assess risks and identify potential losses are necessary.
 However, given the wide range of different types of cultural heritage and their many values, many different types of effective and cost-efficient methodologies are necessary for assessment.
-Furthermore, as the ICSM CHC report (Morel et al., 2022) has emphasized, the methodologies for measuring risks and vulnerabilities must include a plurality of knowledge systems and scientific analysis integrating the knowledge of local communities and Indigenous Peoples.
+Furthermore, as the ICSM CHC report (Morel et al., 2022) has emphasized, the methodologies for measuring risks and vulnerabilities must include a plurality of knowledge systems and scientific analysis, integrating the knowledge of local communities and Indigenous Peoples.